-One of the most interesting activities that I’ve had during the past five years has been as the editor of a newsletter published for the Culinary Institute of America (CIA).
-I helped the publisher develop the concept for the magazine and sell the idea to the Culinary Institute of America (CIA).
-In addition to editing the newsletter and contributing articles, I did all of the cooking for photos that illustrated the various stories.
-Beside the fun of cooking the dishes that we used, I learned a great deal about different kinds of food.
+In addition to editing the newsletter and contributing articles to it I did all of the cooking and styling for photos that illustrated the various stories.
+Besides the fun of cooking the great variety of dishes that we featured, I learned a great deal about different kinds of food.
 Unfortunately, the publisher was not able to make money on the newsletter even though it had a fairly large subscription base.
 After three fun years the newsletter came to an end.
-(Click here to see a sample issue.)
-More recently I was the editor of a coffee-table book about Asian cuisine.
-That book, Southeast Asian Flavors by Robert Danhi, was published in October 2008 and was nominated for a James Beard award in 2009.
+(Click here to see a typical issue.)

-I still cook special events for my private clients.
+I still cook for a number of private clients on special occasions.
 And I continue to write articles for publication.
 I am currently working on a proposal for my next book.
-When I am not doing any of the above I enjoy bicycling along the Hudson river on Manhattan's west side, travel, my weekly game of chess, good music, reading and, of course, discovering new foods.
+When I am not doing any of the above I enjoy bicycling along the Hudson river on Manhattan's west side, my weekly game of chess, good music, reading and of course going out to a good meal and discovering new foods.